Polkadot-Blockchain-Academy/pba-book/content/cryptography/advanced-signatures/slides.md

 ### Key Generation for Multi-Sigs

-In regular multi-signatures,<br/>signatures from individual public keys are aggregated.
+In regular multi-signatures,<br />signatures from individual public keys are aggregated.

 Each participant can choose their own key to use for the multi-signature.